-If some guy wearing a fake beard and spinning polka records — all while playing the accordion — tells you to celebrate a Polish holiday called Dyngus Day, we recommend you heed his advice.
-After all, that guy is the hilarious DJ Kishka and he's talking about one of Cleveland's quirkiest holidays.
+When a man in a fake beard — simultaneously spinning polka records and playing the accordion — tells you to celebrate something called Dyngus Day, we recommend you heed his advice.
+After all, that guy is (probably) the hilarious DJ Kishka and he's talking about one of Cleveland's quirkiest holidays.

 Dyngus Day, a Polish tradition, occurs every year on Easter Monday throughout several neighborhoods on Cleveland's west side.
 How do we celebrate?
 With tons of Polish food, polka music and beer, of course.
-On top of that, you'll be privy to an evening parade consisting of a ridiculous pierogi float, a large swath of marching accordionists and the kind of eccentric camaraderie one can only find in Cleveland.
+There's also an evening parade consisting of a majestic pierogi float, an army of marching accordionists and the kind of eccentric camaraderie one can only find in Cleveland.

-- If you've never learned the polka, now's your big chance.
+- Polka dancing...and lots of it.
 The music schedule includes a full day packed with accordionists and polka bands — at both indoor and outdoor stages — that draw thousands of fans ranging from Polish grannies to mustachioed hipsters.

 - Nom some serious pierogi or a savory Polish sausage sandwich.
 For dessert, don't miss the ultra-Polish tradition of paczki, which is a lot like a donut, but way way way better.